shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Reesu chuckled.

-Astalir’s antlers glowed and the pee never hit the floor.
+Astalir’s antlers glowed, and the pee never hit the floor.
 Instead, it collected into a floating bubble just under his belly.
 Once he finished relieving himself, the pee bubble flowed down to his hoof and worked itself into the glue.

 “Nice try, but that glue’s been dry for hours.”